History of Mexico: Guatemala conflict

 The Mexico–Guatemala conflict was an armed conflict with Guatemala, in which civilian fishing boats were fired upon by the Guatemalan Air Force.
 Hostilities were set in motion by the installation of Adolfo López Mateos as President of Mexico on December 1, 1958.

 1970–1994

 Economic crises of 1976 and 1982

-Although PRI administrations achieved economic growth and relative prosperity for almost three decades after World War II, the party's management of the economy led to several crises.
+Although PRI administrations achieved economic growth and relative prosperity for nearly three decades after World War II, the party's management of the economy led to several crises.
 Political unrest grew in the late 1960s, culminating in the Tlatelolco massacre in 1968.
 Economic crises swept the country in 1976 and 1982, leading to the nationalization of Mexico's banks, which were blamed for economic problems (La Década Perdida).

-On both occasions, the Mexican peso was devalued, and until 2000, it was normal to expect a big devaluation and recession at the end of each presidential term.
-The "December Mistake" crisis threw Mexico into economic turmoil—the worst recession in over half a century.
+On both occasions, the Mexican peso was devalued.
+Until 2000, it was recessions at the end of each presidential term were routine.
+The "December Mistake" crisis threw Mexico into the worst recession in over half a century.